nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Aspect: Whether the FindAll feature should be implemented as a separate command from the Find feature.
 * **Alternative 1 (current choice):** Implement the FindAll feature as a separate command.
-    * Pros: Easier to implement, and more user-friendly as less syntax is required.
+    * Pro: Easier to implement, and more user-friendly as less syntax is required.
-    * Cons: User has to utilise 2 different commands despite them both performing a similar search function.
+    * Con: User has to utilise 2 different commands despite them both performing a similar search function.
 * **Alternative 2:** Implement the FindAll feature using the same command as the Find feature.
-    * Pros: User can carry out all searches using only one command, which makes the features fit together better than the first alternative.
+    * Pro: User can carry out all searches using only one command, which makes the features fit together better than the first alternative.
-    * Cons: Much harder to implement, and less user-friendly as more syntax is required due to the user needing to specify the method of search between the Find and FindAll features that they would like to use to perform their search.
+    * Con: Much harder to implement, and less user-friendly as more syntax is required due to the user needing to specify the method of search between the Find and FindAll features that they would like to use to perform their search.